witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 + My project does not need any compiler or pre-compiler.
 + My project will be able to be served locally by Firefox (ie. there are no server or database requirements for running my project).

-Personally, this is my first time working in a Linux distro when I have not been ignorant to a Unix-like environment.
-I developed my Unix-like skills in the Mac Terminal App using Bash.
-My Linux experience is close to none in general but my Unix-like experience is beyond that of a beginner.
+### My Relevant Background

+I have used Ubuntu before to download and use an IDE for coding C++ in a math class.
+My experience in Ubuntu or any Linux distribution is close to zero.
+I have never used any Linux distribution since acquiring any skills on a command line.
+I acquired my basic Unix-like skills in OS X on the command line knowing the transferability of the skills and the accessibility of tools like the bash shell and git across various Unix-like operating systems.

+### My Motivation

+I

+## <a id="11-steps"></a>11 Steps to Start Working on a Github hosted project from a clean install of Ubuntu

 ### Adjust screen resolution